 The Bachelor of Science in Mechanical Engineering is a four-year program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.
 Mechanical engineering students spend a great deal of time working in our state-of-the-art laboratories, using computers and test equipment to verify and develop engineering principles in diverse areas such as statics, thermodynamics, material science, data acquisition, structural analysis, and machine design.

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Mechanical Engineering program, see "What You'll Learn" below.

 What You'll Learn

 You’ll establish a foundation for your Mechanical Engineering program by taking introductory courses in physics and calculus, along with Introduction to Engineering, which will instill core engineering concepts that you’ll use throughout the program.
 You’ll also dive into engineering courses that utilize essential tools like CAD.